funkygao/fae/README.md

 #### Requirement for fae

-If a single fae is deployed for the whole cluster, its performances demands:
+If a single fae is deployed for the whole cluster, its capacity requirement:

 *   qps
     - 20000 call/s